Random Number Generator

 Notes

-Best for scripts, fixtures, API payload examples, and developer tooling.
+Best for scripts, fixtures, API examples, and developer tooling.
+Always raw numbers, not strings.

 Format